 Visit Golden Heart Dental at least twice a year for regular dental checkups and maintenance.
 This way, you can prevent serious health issues from affecting your teeth, gums, and holistic health.

 At Golden Heart Dental, we make it convenient to plan your visit.
-Call today to request an appointment time that fits your busy schedule.
+Schedule online or call us at 907-328-0868 to request an appointment time that fits your busy schedule.
 We can't wait to see you.